Longleaf Stewardship Fund

 The National Fish and Wildlife Foundation's Longleaf Stewardship Fund expands, enhances and accelerates longleaf pine ecosystem restoration across longleaf pine’s historical range throughout the southeastern United States.

 The longleaf pine ecosystem once encompassed more than 90 million acres of North America, from Virginia to Texas.
 Unique to the southeastern United States, it contains a stunning diversity of plants and animals, including rare and endangered wildlife like the indigo snake, red-cockaded woodpecker and gopher tortoise.
-Unfortunately, only three percent of the original acreage remains, and threatened and endangered species that depend on the habitat are struggling to survive.
+Unfortunately, less than 5 percent of the original acreage remains, and threatened and endangered species that depend on the habitat are struggling to survive.

-The Longleaf Stewardship Fund is a landmark public-private partnership supported with federal funding from the Department of Defense, the U.S. Forest Service, the Natural Resources Conservation Service, the U.S. Fish and Wildlife Service, and private funding from Southern Company, International Paper’s Forestland Stewards Partnership, Altria Group, American Forest Foundation, and The Orton Foundation, an affiliate of The Moore Charitable Foundation, founded by Louis Bacon.
+The Longleaf Stewardship Fund is a landmark public-private partnership supported with federal funding from the U.S. Department of Agriculture’s Natural Resources Conservation Service, the U.S. Forest Service, the U.S. Department of Defense, the U.S. Fish and Wildlife Service, and private funding from International Paper’s Forestland Stewards Partnership, Southern Company, American Forest Foundation, the Arbor Day Foundation, Altria Group and The Orton Foundation, an affiliate of The Moore Charitable Foundation, founded by Louis Bacon.